-The reason we’re such suckers for jet lag is because humans weren’t made to jump time zones.
+The reason we’re such suckers for jet lag is that humans weren’t made to jump time zones.

 Our bodies are built to sync with a 24-hour cycle, so when you zoom to the other side of the world, it’s super confusing for your circadian rhythm.

 To avoid the shock to your system, sleep experts recommend easing yourself into your new time zone for a few days before you leave.

 You can do that by going to bed 30 minutes to one hour earlier each night (if you’re flying east), and, yes, setting the alarm earlier too.

 If you’re flying west, high-five!
 Jet lag is less likely to be an issue.
 But if you’d rather be safe than bleary-eyed, start moving your bedtime later instead.

 If you need help getting drowsy earlier, try eating foods rich in tryptophan.
 This is one of the building blocks of the hormone melatonin, which makes you sleepy at night.
 Some good bedtime snacks?
 Banana, milk, walnuts, pumpkin seeds and turkey.

 As soon as you’re on board your flight, forget where you came from and set your watch and devices to your destination’s time zone.